Bonfires

 Legislation

-Case law has established that the concept of nuisance considers "reasonable expectation".
-So in general terms the occasional small garden bonfire burning dry wood/plant material may be acceptable, whilst burning of other household materials such as painted wood, plastics, furniture, mattresses etc would not.
+Case law has established that the concept of nuisance considers ‘reasonable expectation’.
+For example, the occasional small garden bonfire burning dry wood/plant material may be acceptable, whilst burning of other household materials such as painted wood, plastics, furniture, etc would not.

-Bonfires which are on land near to roads and causing an inconvenience or a danger to passers-by, can also be an offence under the Highways Act 1980.
+Bonfires which are on land near to roads and causing an inconvenience or a danger to passers-by, can also be an offence under the Highways Act 1980, which is enforced by the Police and should be reported via 101.

 -